 Record the time required to traverse each path drawn on the diagram and each point at which there is a significant delay.
 The additional information referenced above should be correlated with the travel times effected to aid in identifying improvement opportunities.

 Multiple cycles and operators (“instances” and “subjects”) should be observed to determine the variation that exists in travel times and distances and any deviations in process performance that occur.
-Multiple observations can be recorded on a single diagram by using a different color for each.
+Multiple observations can be recorded on a single diagram by using a different color for each, as shown in Exhibit 2.
 A legend should be included to identify the subject represented by each color.

 Improving the Pasta

 A completed spaghetti diagram represents the motion waste (unnecessary movement of people) and/or transportation waste (unnecessary movement of materials) that exists in the process studied.
-The two main methods of reducing these wastes are (1) modifying the process and (2) redesigning the layout.
+The two main methods of reducing these wastes are (1) modifying the process, as shown in Exhibit 3, and (2) redesigning the layout, as shown in Exhibit 4.
 Maximum benefit will be gained by considering both methods.

 To modify the process, use accurate flow charts for reference.
 First, a value-added flow chart (see Vol. II) can be used to identify process steps to target for elimination.
 Next, a swim lane diagram (see Vol. II) can aid in identifying process steps that can be combined.
 A flow chart can also be used to analyze the efficiency of the process sequence (i.e. Is the current process sequence the best option?) in terms other than transportation and motion wastes.